Last Updated on March 3, 2023 by Katie Barton

 Dust Light Fixture/Ceiling Fan

-If you have a ceiling fan, use your vacuum attachment to suck the dust off.
-Next, use a microfiber cloth and a general-purpose cleaner to remove any remaining dust.
+If you have a ceiling fan, use your vacuum attachment to suction the dust.
+Next, use a microfiber cloth and a general-purpose cleaner to remove any remaining build-up.

 Clean Your TV